monotone-studio/monotone-docs/content/tutorial/read_events.md

 #### Cursor

 The [`monotone_cursor()`](/docs/api/) API function is used to create and position a cursor starting from a provided `key`.
-If the `Key` is not defined, the cursor will start from the `minimum` event that currently exists.
+If the `Key` is set to `NULL`, the cursor will start from the `minimum` event that currently exists.
 Currently, the `options` argument is reserved and not used; `NULL` must be passed.

 In case of an error, `NULL` will be returned. [`monotone_error()`](/docs/api/) can be used to check the latest error message.